Anshul-Dhankher/Company_Overview_Page/Components/InsightSection/Assessment.md

 ### Component Name - `<Assessment />`

-This Component will be child component and will accept props given below from CarrierInfo.
+This Component will be child component and will accept props given below from InsightSection.

 Props